knudhansen/rpi/scripts/README_IMPROVEMENTS.md

 * DONE -- add a function to fetch the scheduled videos (maybe including deleting them...)
 * DONE -- currently, the chosen key is added to authorized_keys for every rpiSetup.
 Maybe remove duplicates?
 * DONE -- Update the entry README.md.
 Maybe split the scripts/README.md into a README per section to make it easier to find information...
+* DONE -- add function to list the videos on host and raspberry pi
+* DROPPED -- use tool to create a proper rpi server (like numbat does).
+This is dropped for now as it would add a lot of code to maintain without much value.